 Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in Grades K-8.
 Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Virginia Standards of Learning (SOLs).
 Teachers, administrators, and Advanced Academic Resource Teachers (AARTs) work together to provide the following levels of services.
 A video showing each level of service in action, as well as information about middle and high school services, are available at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics.

 - Critical and Creative Thinking Lessons, Grades K-6 (Level I)

-The first level is provided to all students in kindergarten through grade six and consists of model lessons that are designed to teach critical and creative thinking skills.
-The lessons are modeled in all classrooms by AARTs and the thinking strategies are then used throughout the year by classroom and other teachers who work with students.
+Level I services are provided to all students in Kindergarten through Grade 6.
+Level I services includes teaching students to use critical and creative thinking skills to process content.
+It also includes periodic opportunities to use advanced academic curriculum throughout the year.
 Student responses to these lessons are used as part of the identification process for Levels II-IV.
-Parents may also practice these strategies during family conversations and activities.
-A description of the nine critical and creative thinking strategies can be found at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics/critical-and-creative-thinking.
+Parents may practice the nine strategies during family conversations and activities.
+Descriptions and videos of the nine critical and creative thinking strategies can be found at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics/critical-and-creative-thinking.